Morozzzko/Morozzzko.github.io/_drafts/why-would-i-use-monads.md

 If you're still looking for a way to organize domain logic, you'll have to learn and teach.
 Best way to learn is to practise: build a couple of tiny playgrounds.
 Try using `Result` to organize the domain logic.
 Speak about it on [dry-rb chat](https://dry-rb.zulipchat.com).

-Once you've learned enough to hold a conversation, gradually introduce yout team to the new approaches.
+Once you've learned enough to hold a conversation, gradually introduce your team to the new approaches.
 It works well if you have a designated space for sharing knowledge – talks, articles, tutorials, etc. If you don't, you might as well just create one.
 It's a nice improvement to your _engineering culture_.

 # The answer